rickkobayashiphd/Data_Science_Portfolio/README.md

 ## **About**

-I am your hard-working PhD, problem solver, and aspiring Data Scientist.
-I seek to understand your needs clearly so I can become better at solving your complex problems so you can continue doing good work.
+I am your hard-working PhD, curious problem solver, and aspiring Data Scientist.
+I seek to understand your needs in order to help you do good work.
 I serve with integrity, compassion, and with actionable data-driven guidance.

 * 12 years experience in the hospitality and family restaurant business at Cafe 100: